Code-Institute-Submissions/play-whiff-whaff-game/TESTING.md

 which can be

 #### Elements tested:

+* **PLEASE READ!** button - appears on small screen devices.
+When the user clicks/taps the button a warning message modal opens.
+The message box contains a message informing the user the game best functionality can be seen using bigger screen devices.
+It also warns the user that if a small device is used there can be a limited access to the game.

+* **GAME MENU** - text only appears when the user accessing website using small screen devices.
+Text appears when bigger scree devices are used.

 * **HOW TO PLAY?** button - when the user clicks/taps the button, it opens a modal which contains a list of the game tips/suggestions.
 This was implemented to ensure the user will not be confused with how the game should be played.
 The modal closes when the user clicks/taps